artica/website/README.md

 And again, everything is local and static, no external dependencies, databases or dynamic languages to worry about.

 So let's get busy.
-Here's your recipes:
+Here are your recipes:

  * Writing a [blog post](BLOGPOST.md)